saltstack/salt/doc/ref/states/requisites.rst

 Prereq
 ------

+.. versionadded:: 0.16.0

-The ``prereq`` requisite is a powerful requisite added in 0.16.0.
-This requisite allows for actions to be taken based on the expected results of a state that has not yet been executed.
-In more practical terms, a service can be shut down because the ``prereq`` knows that underlying code is going to be updated and the service should be off-line while the update occurs.
+``prereq`` allows for actions to be taken based on the expected results of a state that has not yet been executed.
+The state containing the ``prereq`` requisite is defined as the pre-requiring state.
+The state specified in the ``prereq`` statement is defined as the pre-required state.

-The motivation to add this requisite was to allow for routines to remove a system from a load balancer while code is being updated.
+When ``prereq`` is called, the pre-required state reports if it expects to have any changes.
+It does this by running the pre-required single state as a test-run by enabling ``test=True``.
+This test-run will return a dictionary containing a key named "changes".
+(See the ``watch`` section above for examples of "changes" dictionaries.)

-The ``prereq`` checks if the required state expects to have any changes by running the single state with ``test=True``.
-If the pre-required state returns changes, then the state requiring it will execute.
+If the "changes" key contains a populated dictionary, it means that the pre-required state expects changes to occur when the state is actually executed, as opposed to the test-run.
+The pre-required state will now actually run.
+If the pre-required state executes successfully, the pre-requiring state will then execute.
+If the pre-required state fails, the pre-requiring state will not execute.

+If the "changes" key contains an empty dictionary, this means that changes are not expected by the pre-required state.
+Neither the pre-required state nor the pre-requiring state will run.

+The best way to define how ``prereq`` operates is displayed in the following practical example: When a service should be shut down because underlying code is going to change, the service should be off-line while the update occurs.
+In this example, ``graceful-down`` is the pre-requiring state and ``site-code`` is the pre-required state.

 .. code-block:: yaml